 Tree Retention and Removal Plan

 40. Prior to commencement of works, a detailed Tree Retention and Removal Plan shall be submitted to and approved by the Responsible Authority which clearly documents the vegetation to be retained and removed.
-Clarification must be provided regarding the large mature trees along the common western boundary of Property Nos.
-7, 8 & 9.
 The Tree Retention and Removal Plan shall, where possible, retain trees of high arboricultural value to provide landscape, amenity and biodiversity value consistent with the objectives of the South East Leopold Framework Plan.

 Arborist Report Required